Launch a new B2B SEO strategy with our experts and start realizing the untapped inbound leads your SaaS product deserves.

 These stories are important and we shouldn’t hide them away on a separate page.
 Instead, put them on your product landing pages, where the traffic most likely to convert goes!

 Some of your customers will react better to cold hard figures, so things like customer numbers, monthly recurring revenue (MRR), and percentage increases will hit home for them.
+Don’t hide those numbers — put them in a highly prominent part of your product pages, and quote them in blogs and CTAs where they’d be apt.

 That data should also come with some resources or proof.
 If you make a claim about the market from a specific study, link back to that exact study.
 If you have collected data from your clients, tell your readers how you got that data and how it is measured.